Risingfeanyx/cPanel_centos_scripts/readme.md

-#sends mail out to a test email of your choosing from a mailbox of your chooseing, and watches the logs for it.
+#sends mail out to a test email of your choosing from a mailbox of your chooseing, and watches the logs for it. creates an email account for testing.
 Shows txt record as well #Syntax:
-from@domain.com test@domain.com
+from@localdomain.com to@domain.com

 ```
 mailtest()